rrnyquist/ebenezer/_Scripture/ESV/60_I_Peter.md

 For you were straying like sheep, but have now returned to the Shepherd and Overseer of your souls. ^0225

-Likewise, wives, be subject to your own husbands, so that even if some do not obey the word, they may be won without a word by the conduct of their wives, ^0301
+Likewise, wives, be subject to your own husbands, so that even if some do not obey the word, they may be won without a word by the conduct of their wives-- ^0301

 when they see your respectful and pure conduct. ^0302

-Do not let your adorning be external —the braiding of hair and the putting on of gold jewelry, or the clothing you wear — ^0303
+Do not let your adorning be external--the braiding of hair, the wearing of gold, or the putting on of clothing-- ^0303

-but let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God’s sight is very precious. ^0304
+but let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God's sight is very precious. ^0304

-For this is how the holy women who hoped in God used to adorn themselves, by submitting to their own husbands, ^0305
+For this is how the holy women who hoped in God used to adorn themselves, by submitting to their husbands, ^0305

 as Sarah obeyed Abraham, calling him lord.
 And you are her children, if you do good and do not fear anything that is frightening. ^0306